Pajamajoker/openaiml.io/src/content/post/markdown-elements/admonistions.md

 publishDate: "25 Aug 2024"
 seriesId: "markdown-elements"
 orderInSeries: 2
-tags: ["markdown", "admonitions"]
+tags: ["markdown", "admonitions", "Production-Ready 🚀", "Hyped 🤡", "WIP ⚙️", "Game-Changer 🔥", "Experimental 🧪"]
 ---

 ## What are admonitions

-Admonitions (also known as “asides”) are useful for providing supportive and/or supplementary information related to your content.
+Admonitions (also known as "asides") are useful for providing supportive and/or supplementary information related to your content.

 ## How to use them